Gene Budig, academic who ran American League, dies at 81

-Budig succeeded Bobby Brown as AL president in 1994 and held the job until baseball owners abolished league presidents under a reorganization urged by Selig in 2000.
+Budig succeeded Bobby Brown as AL president in 1994 and augmented his staff with Larry Doby, the first Black player in the AL. Budig held the job until baseball owners abolished league presidents under a reorganization urged by Selig in 2000.

 By then, with interleague play already a part of the game and umpires being put under the control of the commissioner’s office, it was clear those longtime positions were being phased out.